stx-advox/land/README.md

 # Welcome to AdvoxDAO

-- The mission of the Advocates Program (Advox) is to distribute power.
+- The mission of the Advocates Program (Advox) is to distribute power

 - Ensuring voice for generators of value.
 Advox offers a welcoming space for anyone to get involved in the Stacks community

-- Supported by Stacks’ unique stacking mechanism, members of Advox share in the value that we collectively create.'
+- Supported by Stacks’ unique stacking mechanism

+- Members of Advox share in the value that we collectively create'

 feature_row2:
   - image_path: /assets/images/welcome.gif